Nawranx/FYP--Integrated-Parking-System-/README.md

-# DriveInSight: Integrated Smart Parking System 🚗💨
+# DriveInSight: Integrated System for Space Utilization Forecasting with Real-Time Parking Guidance 🚗💨

-**DriveInSight** is an AI-powered end-to-end parking solution designed to minimize search time, reduce urban congestion, and provide drivers with a seamless "last-mile" navigation experience.
+**DriveInSight** is an integrated smart parking system that combines machine learning-based availability prediction, real-time computer vision detection, and slot-level navigation into a single unified platform — helping drivers find parking faster while reducing congestion, fuel waste, and frustration.

+# Overview
+Most parking systems operate in silos: some show static availability signs, others offer basic reservations — but none bring prediction, live monitoring, and intelligent guidance together in one place.
+DriveInSight bridges that gap.
+Built as a Final Year Project, the system is deployed as a Flutter mobile application backed by a Flask REST API, Firebase Realtime Database, and Firestore, with computer vision processing running on live CCTV feeds.

 ---

 ## 🌟 Key Features

-### 1. Slot Availability Prediction (XGBoost)
+### 1. Parking Availability Prediction
-Predicts future parking occupancy using historical time-series data.
-Drivers can search for their destination (e.g., "Plaza Mall") and a specific time to see predicted availability with high confidence scores.
+An XGBoost model trained on historical IN/OUT parking records forecasts slot availability at user-selected future times, with a confidence score and specific slot recommendations.
+Achieves 95.23% accuracy.

-### 2. Real-Time Vision Detection (YOLOv8)
+### 2. Real-Time Slot Detection
-A computer vision module that monitors parking facilities via live video feeds.
-It identifies available slots instantly and synchronizes the status to the cloud.
+YOLOv8 processes live CCTV feeds to classify each parking slot as free or occupied, updating Firebase every ~2 seconds.
+Achieves mAP@50 of 97.9%, precision 97.4%, recall 94.0%.

-### 3. Smart Suggestion & Precision Navigation
+### 3. Nearest-Slot Navigation
-A premium Flutter mobile app that suggests the best parking zone based on distance and live occupancy.
-It provides pinpoint GPS navigation directly to a **specific parking slot** using unique coordinates.
+A rule-based guidance module integrated with GeoFire and Google Maps directs drivers to the nearest confirmed-free slot with turn-by-turn directions.

+### 4. Smart Recommendation Engine
+Ranks parking zones by proximity and live availability, with intelligent fallback when preferred zones are full.

-### 4. Admin Monitoring Portal (Streamlit)
+### 5. Admin Dashboard
-A dedicated dashboard for facility managers to monitor live occupancy metrics, total capacity, and slot-level status in real-time.
+A Streamlit-based monitoring interface for parking operators to track real-time occupancy across all zones.

+### 6. Cross-Platform Mobile App
+Built with Flutter (Dart), featuring secure Firebase Auth, live slot visualisation, trip planning, and in-app navigation.

 ---